-For this super-sized material, you just knit on your fingers.
-That means there's no consistent needle size to guide your stitches, so you may end up with some variation while you're getting the hang of it.
-And that, of course, can greatly affect the overall dimensions of the finished project.
+Of course, that means there's no consistent needle size to guide your stitches, so you may end up with some variation while you're getting the hang of it.
+And while that can, of course, alter the overall dimensions of the finished project, this beauty magically comes together with just a few rows of stitches — so if you get to the end and aren't happy, you can simply unravel and try again.
+Amazing, right?!

 Giant Yarn Throw Pillow